 Welcome to Nathan Invincible's Explorations of the U.P.
 This is a map that includes nearly all of the places I've visited of note in Michigan's Upper Peninsula.
-As you can see, there are quite a few (over 625 as of December 2021!).
+As you can see, there are quite a few (over 675 as of January 2023!).
 I started making this map in 2012 and finally decided to release it to the public in 2017.
-I'm always discovering more new places to adventure, and I try to update the public-facing version of this map twice a year (spring/fall).
+I'm always discovering more new places to adventure, and I try to update the public-facing version of this map once a year (usually winter).
 That way you get the most up-to-date information on which lakes are worth paddling, bluffs worth climbing, and swamps worth getting lost in.

 I've broken out each location into one of several categories, including forests, hills and bluffs, Great Lakes shoreline, and so on.
 The markers are somewhat self explanatory.
 If you've been to any of these places with the help of my map, let me know!
 Each point has basic information, such as notable features, access issues, who owns it, and why you should go there.
 Some points have more info than others.
 I'm not a guide service and don't want to lead newbies to places they definitely don't belong.
 Use this map as a reference for planning future adventures, not a step-by-step instructional manual on how to get stuck halfway up a cliff Nathan Invincible told you was perfectly hikeable.